Liver Cancer

 The liver is the largest internal organ.
 It has two lobes (sections).
 The gallbladder sits under the liver, along with parts of the pancreas and intestines.
 The liver and these organs work together to digest, absorb, and process food.

 The liver has many important functions, including taking toxins and other harmful substances from the blood and breaking them down into safer forms.
 The liver also takes useful substances from the blood and stores them, including sugars, vitamins, minerals and amino acids.
+The liver also produces bile, a fluid that carries away waste from the liver and breaks down fats during digestion—the bile ducts transport bile between the liver and other digestive organs.

 Digestive System